Remedial notice review policy

 If an authorised officer hands you the notice in person, then your review application period starts the next business day.

-Rules for notices delivered by post
+Rules for notices served by post

 For example, if you are mailed a notice on a Thursday, and regular mail takes 3 days to reach your house, the notice is considered received on the next Monday.
 If so, you would need to submit your review application by the second Monday after that (unless there was a public holiday in between), even if you didn't check your mailbox until Tuesday.